IRS contractor charged with leaking tax return information of wealthy people

 WASHINGTON (AP) — A former contractor for the Internal Revenue Service was charged Friday with leaking tax information to news outlets about a government official and thousands of the country’s wealthiest people.

 Charles Edward Littlejohn, 38, of Washington, D.C., is accused of stealing the tax return information and giving it to two different news outlets between 2018 and 2020, the Justice Department said in a statement.
-Littlejohn declined to comment.
-The Associated Press also reached out to his attorney.
+Littlejohn declined to comment when reached by The Associated Press, which also left a message for his attorney, Lisa Manning.

-Both organizations, which are not named in charging documents, published numerous articles describing the tax information, charging documents state.
-Some of the information dated back more than 15 years.
+Both organizations published numerous articles about the tax information, some of which dated back more than 15 years, charging documents state.

+The outlets are not named in charging documents, but the nonprofit investigative journalism organization ProPublica reported in 2021 on a trove of tax-return data about the wealthiest Americans.
+It found the 25 richest people legally pay a smaller share of their income in taxes than many ordinary workers do.

+A spokesman for the outlet declined to comment on the charges, adding that ProPublica reporters have previously said they don’t know the identity of the source.
+The stories sparked calls for reform and for an investigation into the leak of tax information, which has specific legal protections.

 Littlejohn is charged with one count of unauthorized disclosure of tax returns and return information.
 He faces up to five years in prison if convicted.